The Enigmatic Menehune of Hawaii

 Much like elves, they worked tirelessly for the benefit of humans but rarely revealed themselves to other islanders.
 FWIW - a Menehune was reportedly seen at Waimea School In 1929.

 Folklore ascribes supernatural properties to the Menehune.
 Many Hawaiians believe that encountering a Menehune brings good fortune.
 If we were to draw a parallel, Menehune are to Hawaiians what leprechauns are to the Irish.
 These pint-sized beings reside in banana-leaf huts and sustain themselves on pineapple and sugar cane.
-Their favorite flower is the hibiscus, and they share a special bond with dolphins.
+Their favorite flower is the hibiscus, and they are said to share a special bond with dolphins.

 Menehune figurines would promise good luck and happiness.
 Notice the distinctive hand gesture.